 Requirements

-First of all, you need to have Python 3 installed to follow this post.
+First, you need to have Python 3 installed to follow this post.
 Second, to use both Matplotlib and Seaborn you need to install these two excellent Python packages.
 Now, you can install Python packages using both Pip and conda.
-The latter if you have Anaconda (or Miniconda) Python distribution.
-Note, Seaborn requires that Matplotlib is installed so if you, for example, want to try both packages to create violin plots in Python you can type pip install seaborn
+The latter is if you have Anaconda (or Miniconda) Python distribution.
+Note, Seaborn requires that Matplotlib is installed, so if you, for example, want to try both packages to create violin plots in Python, you can type pip install seaborn.
+This will install Seaborn, Matplotlib, and other dependencies (e.g., NumPy and SciPy).
+Oh, we are also going to read the example data using Pandas.
+Pandas can, of course, also be installed using pip.

 What is a Violin Plot?

-What does Violin plot show?
+What does a Violin plot show?

 Example Data

 In this post, we are going to work with a fake dataset.
 This dataset can be downloaded here and is data from a Flanker task created with OpenSesame.
 Of course, the experiment was never actually run to collect the current data.
-Here’s how we read a CSV file with Pandas:
+Here is how we read a CSV file with Pandas:

 import pandas as pd